 If any of this is triggering something within you, please take a closer look at your relationship.
 Try to bring light to all the things you’ve been shoving deeper into your subconscious.
 If you feel yourself getting super defensive as you read this, is that maybe because deep down, a part of you resonates with it?

-I’ve never been in a true love so I can’t tell you what it’s supposed to feel like, but I know that it’s not supposed to feel like any of these things that I’ve just described.
+I don’t think I’ve ever been truly in love so I can’t tell you what it’s supposed to feel like, but I know that it’s not supposed to feel like any of these things that I’ve just described.
 You may feel stuck and like there’s no way out.
 But I promise you there is and you deserve SO much better.
 You deserve someone who lights up your life and brings out the best in you.
 There are people in your life who love you and will help you through the incredibly difficult task of ridding this toxic person from your life.
 It’s okay to not be okay.
 Know that you are not alone.
 And that you are not weak.
 In fact, you are incredibly strong.
 You can move on and leave this part of your life in the past.
 Life is too short to spend a second of it letting someone else tear you down.
 I promise it’s worth the pain of letting go to come out on the other side stronger and more in love with yourself than ever.
 You deserve happiness.

 You deserve better.